routbiplab/Tensorflow-Object-Detection/README.md

 # Tensorflow-Object-Detection

-This model will help to detect some sign languages using Tensorflow Object Detection model.
+This model will help to detect sign languages using Tensorflow Object Detection model.

-Kindly run/execute
+Here we have two files
-1. Image Collection
-2. Training and Detection
+Step 1.
+Image Collection : This is where we try to collect the images Step 2.
+Training and Detection

 You are free to change/update the file according to your use case.